lumicks/pylake/docs/tutorial/kymographs.rst

 .. image:: figures/kymographs/kymo_intro.png

-Here we see the `plot()` convenience function.
+Here we see the :meth:`~lumicks.pylake.kymo.Kymo.plot()` convenience function.
 The `channel` argument accepts the strings "red", "green", "blue", or "rgb".
-This function accepts keyword arguments that are passed to `plt.imshow()` internally.
+This function accepts keyword arguments that are passed to :func:`plt.imshow() <matplotlib.pyplot.imshow()>` internally.
 Note also, the axes are labeled with the appropriate time and position units.

 The kymograph can also be exported to TIFF format::